-- 3. Approval of the Minutes: Subcommittee Meeting of February 21, 2024 (for possible action) - 4.
-Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Include SLP Assistant Licensing and Telesupervision (for possible action) - 5.
-Review and Recommendation to the Board on Possible Revision to NRS 637B.060 "Practice of speech-language pathology" defined to address Flexible Endoscopic Evaluation of Swallowing (FEES) Procedure (for possible action)

-6. Reports from Committee Chair and Members
+- f.
+Discussion on Collaboration and Coordination with Stakeholders and Partners Related to SLP Assistant Licensing and Related Recommended Revisions to NRS 637B and NAC 637B (for possible action) - 5.
+Review and Recommendation to the Board on Possible Revision to NRS 637B.060 "Practice of speechlanguage pathology" defined to address Flexible Endoscopic Evaluation of Swallowing (FEES) Procedure (for possible action) - 6.
+Reports from Committee Chair and Members - a.

-- a.
 Report from Committee Chair and Board Members (for possible action) - b.
 Discussion on Future Meeting Schedule and Confirmation of Next Meeting Date (for possible action) - c.
 Future Agenda Items (for possible action)